ledelaney/07-21-Botany/talk.md

 ## title slide

 + Hi everyone, my name is Lucy and I'm a PhD candidate in evolutionary biology at the University of Illinois at Chicago
-+ I'm excited to speak to you today about on of my favorite families of flowering plants, the beans, and some of my favorite flowering plant traits, genetic mechanisms that prevent self-fertilization or self-incompatibility
++ I'm excited to speak to you today about on of my favorite families of flowering plants, the beans, and some of my favorite flowering plant traits -- a suite of genetic mechanisms that allow a plant to reject its own pollen, known as self-incompatibility or SI

 ## slide one: images of all the shit you describe